 The next of our Photoshop for beginners tutorials introduces Layers, which is a most important feature in Photoshop for all users.
 Different parts of an image can be put on separate layers and stacked on top of each other.

 This is very much how traditional animation and cartoon films are made.

 There would be a background, hills in the distance, trees and many characters.
 Each element would be on a separate sheet of acetate so that they could all be moved and be treated independently of each other.

 Go to Window in the top menu bar and drop down to

 Layers (Window > Layers).

-To download the sample images for these Photo shop tutorials, *Only fully-registered users can see this link.* .
+To download the sample images for these Photo shop tutorials,[Link available to registered users only.
+Click here to register.].

 Open image number 1 in the samples package.
 The new Layers palette now shows the sketch pad image as a small thumbnail image and is called Background.

 Go to Layer in the top menu bar; drop down to New and in the next menu that appears, go to Layer (Layer > New > Layer).

 In the dialogue box that appears, leave the name as Layer 1and click OK.
 You now have a clear layer which you can work on without interfering with the original.